Mixedbread

 • strategy - Specific strategy for this pattern

-• contextualization - Specific contextualization for this pattern
+• contextualization - (Deprecated) Contextualization for this pattern - now configured at store level

 • metadata - Additional metadata for this pattern (merged with defaults)